amiraabouhadid/TicTacToe/README.md

 # RUBY PROJECT 3: TIC TAC TOE

 We were asked to create a Tic-Tac-Toe game.
-You can find more information on the game [@here] (https://en.wikipedia.org/wiki/Tic-tac-toe).
+You can find more information on the game here (https://en.wikipedia.org/wiki/Tic-tac-toe).

 ## Built With